 Patrick Crowley is Professor of Computer Science & Engineering at Washington University in St. Louis, where he directs the Applied Research Lab.
 He is also founder and CTO of Observable Networks, a cloud-native network security company.
 His research interests are in computer and network systems architecture, with a current focus on information-centric networking, programmable network systems design, and the invention of superior network monitoring and security techniques.

-Alexander Afanasyev is an Adjunct Assistant Professor in University of California, Los Angeles.
+Alexander Afanasyev is Assistant Professor in Florida International University, Miami.
 He received his Ph.D. degree in computer science from UCLA in 2013.
 His research focus is on the next-generation Internet architecture as part of the Named Data Networking (NDN) project.
 His research interests include a variety of topics that are vital for the success of NDN, including scalability of name-based routing, auto-configuration, distributed data synchronization, application and network security.
 Dr. Afanasyev is also leading the development effort of the overall NDN codebase.

 This material is based upon work supported by the US National Science Foundation through Future Internet Architecture (FIA), Future Internet Architecture Next Phase (FIA-NP), and CISE Research Infrastructure (CRI) programs.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.